UK emergency numbers

 Police, ambulance, or fire?

 When your call is first answered you will be speaking to an operator who will ask you which service you require.
 The operator will connect you to the service you request.
-The operator stays on the line with the caller until satisfied that communication has been established.
+The operator stays on the line with the caller until they’re happy that communication has been established.
 Once you’re connected to the police there are two things they’ll want to know straight away:

-• The exact location the police are required
+• The exact location the police are required.

 • Why do you want the police?